Kaalia (1997 film)

 Kaalia is a 1997 Indian Hindi-language action film directed by T. L. V. Prasad, starring Mithun Chakraborty, Dipti Bhatnagar, Sheeba, Kiran Kumar, Johnny Lever, Raza Murad and Mukesh Rishi.
-The movie was a failure at box office.
+The movie was a hit at the box office.
+This movie was also appreciated by the critics for its brilliant story and action.
+Kaalia is considered one of the best action movies of Mithun from his Ooty factory.